ryansupak2/poliana-lego-scarface/docs/instructions.md

 * In the case of rolling Doubles, it is just as Player gets an emtire extra Turn, immediately after their current Turn is done.
 (All other rules governing Dice still apply).

+### Breaking out of Jail (Special Case)

+* As mentioned in the prior section "First Principlea", all Pawns start in their color-specific Jail.

 ## Theory of Play

 * Each team of (4x) Pawns starts in the Jail that corresponds to its Team Color (Red|Green|Blue|Yellow).